xaptum/xtt-spec/draft-xaptum-xtt.md

   manual provisioning of preshared keys (PSKs) or client certificates will not scale.
 Instead, devices must be provisioned long-term cryptographic identities in the field on first use.
-XTT leverages the Direct Anonymous Attestation {DAA} capabilties of modern processors to enable this.
+XTT leverages the Direct Anonymous Attestation {{DAA}} capabilties of modern processors to enable this.

 - IP Address Mobility: The last-mile Internet access can change frequently for IoT devices.
 Needing to reestablish the secure channel after every IP